 The Board of Trustees is responsible for the governance and strategy of the BHF.
 The Board is made up of 14 Trustees, comprising a mix of medically-qualified and lay members.
 The Trustees have full legal responsibility for the actions of the BHF.
 Members are appointed for a renewable term of three years and are the directors of the company for the purposes of the Companies Act 2006.

-The Board meets at least four times a year and delegates day-to-day responsibility for the running of the BHF to the Executive Group.
+The Board meets at least four times a year.
+They delegate the day-to-day responsibility for the running of the BHF to the Executive Group.
 It has approved and adopted a Conflicts of Interest Policy and Code of Conduct.

-Please note the application process for 2018 has now closed, but details of any future vacancies and the application process will be posted here.
+Please note the application process for 2018 has now closed.
+Details of any future vacancies and the application process will be posted here.

 Our Governance Streams